Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

 \subsection{Algebraic structure and Vandermonde reduction}

-Let's give a couple of examples of motivated by algebraic nature of the matrix \eqref{finite-sys}.
-The first example would be simple, while the second one would be more related to our problem.\\
+Let's give two examples of motivated by algebraic nature of our matrix.
+The first example would be simple, while the second is more involved and is closely related to our problem.\\

 \textbf{Example 1.} Prove that the matrix

 is non-degenerate.

 Of course, one could just compute the determinant of the matrix approximately and prove it.
 However, we can do it in a more conceptual way.
 We substitute $z$ instead of $\sqrt[3]{2}$.
 Then, we can find the determinant to be the polynomial from $z$ of degree $2$ over rationals.
 If our original matrix had been degenerate, $\sqrt[3]{2}$ would have been a root of this polynomial.
 This, however, would mean that our polynomial divides the minimal polynomial of $\sqrt[3]{2}$ over rationals.
 It is impossible, of course, since the said minimal polynomial, $z^3 - 2$, is of degree $3$, so it cannot divide polynomial of degree $2$.
 So, the matrix is non-degenerate.